 So as endurance athletes, obviously we can’t escape the extended periods of exercise training – but it does prompt us to relook at our training (and general) foods, and what choices we could make to reduce the negative impact on our gut-health.

-At Spike-FREE we get asked about our resistant starches/fibres we formulated into SFuels – as this is very unique for an Endurance training food product.
+At SFuels we get asked about our resistant starches/fibres we formulated into SFuels LIFE Bars – as this is very unique for an Endurance training food product.

 From our companies perspective, Going Longer isn’t just about the one training session.
 Going Longer, is about being able to put in day after day, week after week, year after year of endurance training.
 So when we built our product we thought about your Endurance now, your racing this year, and the longevity of your health and Endurance lifestyle.